BiAs13145/ASD_BCI_Recognition/README.md

 # ASD_BCI_Recognition
-Using a convolutional neural network (CNN), EEG data from individuals with ASD and neurotypical individuals during eyes-open and eyes-closed states were used for training.
+A convolutional neural network (CNN) was trained using EEG data from individuals with ASD and neurotypical individuals during eyes-open and eyes-closed states, enabling the model to recognize.

 ![image](https://github.com/BiAs13145/ASD_BCI_Recognition/blob/main/asd1.jpg)